dndungu/blank/README.md

 # church_mouse
-A golang application that servers a coloured web page.
+A golang application that serves a coloured web page.